ademisler/toolary.github.io/docs/PRIVACY_POLICY.md

 - **Local Processing**: All data processing happens locally in your browser
 - **Encrypted Storage**: Chrome's built-in storage encryption protects your data
-- **No Cloud Sync**: Except for sync storage (favorites, hidden tools, sticky notes), all data stays on your device
+- **No Cloud Sync**: All data stays on your device - no cloud synchronization
 - **API Key Protection**: Your AI API keys are stored locally and never transmitted to our servers

 ## User Controls

 - Manage favorites, hidden tools, and notes directly inside the popup UI
-- Clear AI history and remove API keys through the AI settings panel
+- Remove AI API keys through the AI settings panel
 - Clear copy history for specific domains or all domains via the Copy History Manager
 - Clear bookmarks and highlights through their respective managers
 - Clear Toolary data via Chrome's extension storage management (`chrome://settings/siteData` → search "toolary")